mithril-security/blindai-preview/README.md

 **recommended 🥇**

 Pros:
-- Straight-forward deployment.
-Intel SGX is already installed on this VM.
 - No requirement to have your own Intel SGX-ready device or a particular distribution.
 - Secure.
 Hardware security guarantees protect your data and model from any third-party access.

 Cons:
-- More expensive than local production.
+- Can be more expensive than local deployment.

 ### Case three: On-premise deployment